11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Man hiking along the Rio Celeste trail in Costa Rica

-Rio Celeste is fairly remote- you’ll either need to drive here in a rental car or, alternatively, there’s several Rio Celeste tours, like this one, that leave from La Fortuna every day.
+Rio Celeste is fairly remote.
+You’ll either need to drive here in a rental car or, alternatively, there’s several Rio Celeste tours, like this one, that leave from La Fortuna every day.

 Woman swimming in Rio Celeste in Costa Rica

-Entrance fee and operating hours: It costs $2 to park in either lot by the trailhead and $12 per person to actually hike the trail.
-It’s open everyday 8 AM to 4 PM (although the last entry that’s allowed in is at 2 PM).
+It costs $2 to park in either lot by the trailhead and $12 per person to actually hike the trail.

 5. El Salto Rope Swing

-Located a short walk from La Fortuna’s downtown area, El Salto Rope Swing is one of the only totally free activities in the area- and also a spectacular way to spend an afternoon!
 Tucked under an unassuming bridge by Road 702, you’ll find the El Salto Waterfalls, where you can jump (did you know salto means “to jump” in Spanish?) into the cool, turquoise water from the rocky cliffs surrounding the river or from a rope swing, tied to a nearby tree.

 Woman watching man do flips at El Salto Rope Swing in La Fortuna, Costa Rica